jelix/jelix-skeleton-app/README.md

 In some comments header and other files, there is the name of the application "jelix-skeleton-app".
 You should probably change it.
-You should also probably want to change informations into the .jelix-scripts.ini file and in the composer.json file.
+You should also probably want to change informations into the .jelix-scripts.ini file, in the composer.json file and in the project.xml file.

 ## licence and copyright